knative/docs/docs/serving/app-security/security-guard-quickstart.md

 !!! tip

     The following commands create a `helloworld-go` sample Service while activating and configuring the `security-guard` extension for this Service.
-You can modify these commands, including the extension(s) to be activated and the extension configuration.
+You can modify these commands, including changing the `security-guard` configuration for your service using either the `kn` CLI or changing the service yaml based on this example.

 Create a sample securedService: